Xenosaga: Gameplay

-Setting and themes
+Setting

 The Xenosaga series takes place within a single science fiction universe.
-In the year "20XX", the Zohar—a primordial artifact which connects to the realm of a god-like energy dubbed U-DO and is key to enabling humanity to travel beyond the Solar System, is unearthed by an archeological expedition in Kenya.
-Over 4000 years in the future, humanity has left Earth behind to colonize the galaxy following a terrible event, resulting in Earth's location being lost and the planet being dubbed "Lost Jerusalem": by the game's events, humanity has adopted a new calendar system dubbed "Transcend Christ" (T.C.), with the game's events taking place in T.C.
+In the year "20XX", humanity discovers the Zohar—a primordial artifact which connects to the realm of a god-like energy dubbed U-DO—is discovered on Earth and allows travel beyond the Solar System.
+A disaster causes Earth's location to be lost, becoming known as "Lost Jerusalem".
+By the game's events, humanity has adopted a new calendar system dubbed "Transcend Christ" (T.C.), with the series' events beginning in T.C.
 4768—equivalent to A.D.
-7278.
-Humanity is now spread across 500,000 planets, with their governments forming the Galaxy Federation.
+7278, with humanity forming a Galaxy Federation.
 Planets are connected through a warp travel network called the Unus Mundus Network (U.M.N.), managed by Vector Industries, which also controls interests in the Federation's military.
 Existing alongside humans are Realians, synthetic humans who hold equal status with natural humans.
-The Federation has come under attack from an ancient alien race called the Gnosis, which begins decimating Federation worlds.
-As normal weapons are ineffective, Vector develops two different weapon systems designed to fight them: humanoid mechs dubbed AGWS (Anti Gnosis Weapon System), and the similar but more powerful KOS-MOS battle androids.
+The Federation is attacked by the Gnosis, an ancient species revealed to be formed of souls who rejected U-DO.
+Vector develops two different weapon systems to fight the Gnosis: humanoid mecha dubbed AGWS (Anti Gnosis Weapon System), and the similar but more powerful KOS-MOS battle androids.
 There also exist more advanced AGWS models called E.S., powered by Lost Jerusalem artifacts called Vessels of Anima.

-A key event that impacts the game's storyline is the Miltian Conflict, which occurred fourteen years before the events of Episode I on the planet Miltia.
-Beginning due to a war between the U-TIC Organization and the Federation, it escalated due to a group of experimental Realians going berserk and attacking people indiscriminately.
-While presumed destroyed, Miltia was lost in a space-time anomaly when an experiment involving U.R.T.Vs—an army of 669 genetically modified children designed to combat U-DO's energies—goes horribly wrong.
-Following the apparent destruction of Miltia, new settlements and a new government are established on a neighboring planet named Second Miltia.
+A key backstory event is the Miltian Conflict, which occurred fourteen years before the events of Episode I. Beginning as a war between the U-TIC Organization and the Federation, it escalated when a group of Realians went berserk when an experiment to suppress U-DO's energies went wrong.
+Miltia was lost in a space-time anomaly.
 Key organizations include the Federation government; the Kukai Foundation, a group that acts as a shelter for enhanced humans including U.R.T.V.s; Vector Industries, a megacorporation controlling the U.M.N.; a splinter faction called the U-TIC Organization; religious cult Ormus, which funds U-TIC; and the Testaments, a group of men who have been granted a form of immortality following their original deaths.